wangerekaharun/CustomComposeReactions/README.md

 )
 ```

 In the code snippet above, you provide your custom reactions using the `reactionTypes` property in the  `SelectedMessageMenu`.
-The same applies to `SelectedMessageMenu`
+The same applies to `SelectedMessageMenu`.

 When you run the app, it will use your custom reactions even if you've not provided the custom `ReactionIconFactory`.